Catholic Schoolhouse Tour 2: Week 21

 Language Arts

 • We are working on prefixes and suffixes.
-Check out the CSH Tour 1 Week 21 post for some fun ideas on using prefixes and suffixes in a game.
+Check out the CSH Tour 1 Week 21 post for fun ideas on using prefixes and suffixes in a game.

 • Grab a newspaper and some highlighters.
 Have your students highlight all the words with prefixes yellow and all the words with suffixes pink.
 Words that have a prefix and a suffix get highlighted with both (and become orange!)